I had (have?) a detailed discussion of how to use

 pppd provides both a daemon (service) and kernel

-component to create a network interface that can send TCP/IP packets and PPP
+component to create a network interface that can send and receive TCP/IP packets

 You can use

-pppd to set up two *nix computers to communicate to each
+pppd to set up two computers running Unix or a Unix-like OS to

-other over their own local TCP/IP network.
-In fact that's a major characteristic
+communicate to each other over their own local TCP/IP network.
+In fact that's a

-of a Point To Point network!
-In such a setup, both computers can contact
+major characteristic of a Point To Point network!
+In such a setup, both

 In the absence of any dedicated networking hardware, you can still use

-systems to connect systems to the Internet.
+connect Unix systems to the Internet.
 This article will describe how to

 pppd to connect to the Internet proper, using my current setup at home as